 10. Group jumps into the air

-If you want to have fun in photography, this is one of the most engaging and interesting photos to take.
+If you want to have fun in group photography or on a wedding day, this is one of the most engaging and interesting photos to take.
 It involves accuracy in timing.
 Make your participants run for a short race with their hands held together and at the same time jump up in the air.
 For uniformity of the jump, give them a count.
 As a photographer, you should be very keen and accurate in timing to catch them in the air.